Penny (British pre-decimal coin): History

-The kingdoms of England and Scotland were merged by the 1707 Act of Union to form the Kingdom of Great Britain.
-The exchange rate between the pound Scots and the pound sterling had been fixed at 12:1 since the Union of the Crowns in 1603, and in 1707 Scots currency ceased to be legal tender, with sterling to be used throughout Great Britain.
+The kingdoms of England and Scotland were merged by the 1707 Act of Union, to form the Kingdom of Great Britain.
+The exchange rate between £1 Scots and £1 sterling had been fixed at 12:1 since the Union of the Crowns in 1603, and in 1707 Scots currency ceased to be legal tender, with sterling to be used throughout Great Britain.
 The penny replaced the Scots shilling.

 The design and specifications of the sterling penny were unchanged by unification, and it continued to be minted in silver after 1707.
-Queen Anne's reign saw pennies minted in 1708, 1709, 1710, and 1713.
+Queen Anne's reign saw pennies minted in 1708, 1709, 1710 and 1713.
 These issues, however, were not for general circulation, instead being minted as Maundy money.
 The prohibitive cost of minting silver coins had meant the size of pennies had been reduced over the years, with the minting of silver pennies for general circulation being halted in 1660.

 The practice of minting pennies only for Maundy money continued through the reigns of George I and George II, and into that of George III.
 However, by George III's reign there was a shortage of pennies such that a great many merchants and mining companies issued their own copper tokens e.g. the Parys Mining Company on Anglesey issued huge numbers of tokens (although their acceptability was strictly limited).

 In 1797, the government authorised Matthew Boulton to strike copper pennies and twopences at his Soho Mint in Birmingham.
 At the time it was believed that the face value of a coin should correspond to the value of the material it was made from, so they had respectively to contain one or two pence worth of copper (for a penny this worked out to be one ounce of copper).
 This requirement meant that the coins would be significantly larger than the silver pennies minted previously.
 The large size of the coins, combined with the thick rim where the inscription was incuse i.e. punched into the metal rather than standing proud of it, led to the coins being nicknamed "cartwheels".
 These pennies were minted over the course of several years, but all are marked with the date 1797.